 In Reception children are able to use the toilet whenever they need to.
 They don’t have to ask, unless it is at lunchtime when they are all outside.
-We hope that by the time children come to Reception, that they can use the toilet independently so it’s a good idea to practice this in the weeks before the new academic year.
+We hope that by the time children come to Reception, they can use the toilet independently so it’s a good idea to practice this in the weeks before the new academic year.
 Children are happier when they rely less on adults.

 How can I help my child to settle quickly into their new class?

 It is really important that you give off good school ‘vibes’.
-Children are very quick to pick up on your own anxieties and turn them into their own.
+Children are very quick to pick up on your own anxieties and turn them into theirs.
 Obviously it is important to talk about their concerns openly, but keep it positive so that children begin to trust the adults in their settings.
 If you do have any concerns, please talk to the teacher out of the child’s earshot.

 But what about the first day when I drop them off?

 If you worry that you might get emotional, it is important to hide this from your child.
 They need to feel safe at school and this is hard if they see you crying, even if it’s tears of pure joy!
-If they are teary about coming in, please don’t worry.
-The teachers are all very experienced with this and will look after your child.
+If they are teary about coming in, please don’t worry, the teachers are all very experienced with this and will look after your child.
 If they are particularly distressed, please feel free to ring and check on them later.
 If your child is having real problems settling, we will try to call you.
 No news is good news!
 The best thing to do on day one is tell them that you love them and that you can’t wait to hear about the fun that they’ve had.
-It helps if you have bought your child’s PE kit in on the visit days rather than burden them with it on the first day!
+It helps if you have brought your child’s PE kit in on the visit days rather than burden them with it on the first day!

 What if I need to tell you something on the first day?

 Please ensure that all relevant information such as who is collecting your child on a regular basis, medical issues etc. is written down and passed onto staff beforehand.
 On the first day, the children need to enter school quickly so as to avoid any distress.
 Conversations between parents and teachers prolongs this.
-It’s not that we don’t care.
-In fact it’s quite the opposite.
+It’s not that we don’t care, in fact it’s quite the opposite.
 We want all children to have the very best start.